How to Decrease CPA with Dynamic Search Remarketing

 We have seen that DSA is great at is job, and RLSA gets the job done quite well.
 Our objective, however, is lowering costs and maximizing CPA and CLV.
 We could use both DSA and RLSA for excellent results individually, but how about we get the two together and make a campaign that is larger than in sum than both individual parts.

 Welcome RDSA (Remarketing for Dynamic Search Ads or Dynamic Search Remarketing), the combination of DSA and RLSA.
-It should be said that RDSA is not an official offering from Google AdWords, but rather a user end intelligent combination for DSA and RLSA.
+It should be said that RDSA is not an official offering from Google Ads, but rather a user end intelligent combination for DSA and RLSA.

 The greatest benefit of an RDSA is that it works as effectively as DSA, and can have better conversion results than the RLSA.
 This combination allows for greater customer retention, a lower cost per acquisition, and a higher CLV.